Oral and Maxillofacial Radiology Certificate

 • Provide comprehensive training that assures resident knowledge and proficiency in Oral and Maxillofacial Radiology through extensive training in radiation physics, radiation biology, radiographic techniques and interpretation, anatomy of the head and neck and diagnostic imaging interpretation of the maxillofacial region using conventional and advanced radiographic procedures such as CT, Cone Beam CT and magnetic resonance images acquired in the graduate clinic or in assigned courses.

-• Prepare the residents to successfully challenge the Oral and Maxillofacial Radiology board exams and become certified Radiologists.
+• Prepare the residents to successfully challenge the Oral and Maxillofacial Radiology board exams and become certified radiologists.

 DIAG 5007.
 Graduate OMR Clinic.
 3 Credit Hours.